Guide: Tips to spot fake shopping sites and avoid being scammed

-If you're getting ready to do some back-to-school shopping - be aware of online shopping scams.
+If you're getting ready to do some shopping - be aware of online shopping scams.

 Scammers create slick-looking websites pretending to sell items on high demand.
 To lure you onto the sites, scammers pay for ads on Facebook, Google and other websites.

-The best way to not get scammed when shopping online is to be aware of the tactics and know what to look for.
+The best way to avoid getting scammed when shopping online is to be aware of the tactics and know what to look for.
 Here are some tips:

 1. RESEARCH THE SITE